-The team at Children’s Andrews Institute has extensive experience diagnosing and treating limb disorders, including knock-knees, bowed legs and leg-length discrepancy.
+The team at the Children’s Health Andrews Institute for Orthopaedics & Sports Medicine has extensive experience diagnosing and treating limb disorders, including knock-knees, bowed legs and leg-length discrepancy.

 Our physicians tailor treatment to your child’s unique symptoms and offer comprehensive care with sophisticated, effective therapies such as guided growth for limb-length discrepancy.